nanlabs/terraform-aws-modules/docs/README.md

 2. Check the [Modules Guide](MODULES.md) to understand how to use and create modules
 3. Follow the [Best Practices](BEST_PRACTICES.md) when working with modules
 4. Read the [Contributing Guidelines](CONTRIBUTING_GUIDELINES.md) if you want to contribute
+5. Understand the [Versioning Strategy](VERSIONING.md) for releases and changelog management

 ## References